 Top Pet-Friendly Fabrics to Shield Furniture from Stains and Scratches

-Pets are often considered as part of the family, so they are welcome in the living room, snuggling up on sofas.
+Pets are often considered part of the family, so they are welcome in the living room, snuggling up on sofas.
 However, pets can be hyperactive and can do serious damage to your upholstered furniture, if you are not careful.

 You will be faced with drool, pet hair, and sharp nails.
 At times, it can leave your furniture stained and scratched.
 While it can be impossible to keep them away, there are other ways to pet-proof your furniture.
 It involves choosing the right upholstery fabric.